-Duplicate this section for each grant d of acce ess to closed d m eeting minutes.
-Date: Time : Storage Location: Name of person(s) respo Name of person(s) responsible for storing the closed meeting minutes: ☐ Access granted Date access occurred: s tart time: Requesting Board mem ber's name (l Please e print) In the presence of: (Che ck appropria te box and insert r am e on line.) ☐ Recording Secretary ☐ Superintendent or de signated adn ninistra ator ☐ Elected Board memb er For requesting Board r nember: (Re ad the e following a nd s sign below.)
+Duplicate this section for each grant of access to closed meeting minutes.

+For requesting Board member: (Read the following and sign below.)

 While the Open Meetings Act does not provide a cause of action against me or the Board for disclosing closed session discussions (Swanson v.
 Board of Police Commissioners, 555 N.E.
 2d 35 (1990)), I acknowledge and understand that any disclosures by me of information in the closed session minutes not yet released to the public could subject me to a possible civil action alleging that I created harm to another, i.e., an intentional tort(s).

-Requesting Board Member Signature Date Verbatim Recording Access Duplicate this section for Duplicate this section for each grant of access to verbatim recordings.
-Date: Time: Storage Lo cati on:
+Requesting Board Member Signature \\\\\ Date

+Verbatim Recording Access

+Duplicate this section for each grant of access to verbatim recordings.

+Date: